-Bread is a main sustenance even today in many countries, and baking helped feed Pioneers by adding grains and a variety of food to the table.
-Baking includes heat, frying, or ground methods.
+Bread is a main sustenance even today in many countries, and baking helped feed pioneers by adding grains and a variety of food to the table.

 16. Knowing how to start a fire

 When there were no matches, fire making, and starting fires was a life skill for survival.
 Pioneers would borrow fire from a neighbor if theirs ran out, but that was to be avoided at all costs in all but the driest and most temperate climates.

 17. Knowing how to harvest seeds